 When the job was done, Bajtazar looked at the result... and concluded that using those shorter pieces might really not have been the best idea.
 This doesn't look like a cohesive design at all - he thought - and decided to paint the whole fence white to give it at least a pretence of consistency.
 Still, it occurred to him suddenly, if I only paint every other plank white, and leave the remaining ones brown, I could use (roughly) twice as little paint and yet the fence will still look like a well thought-out, coherent construction!
-And so he only painted every second plank, starting from the leftmost one 1.
+And so he only painted every second plank, starting from the leftmost one (apparently, the rumours of Bajtazar's meanness must have been somewhat exaggerated.
+He could have started from the second leftmost plank after all.).